 "The quality and expertise of the lecturers was the greatest asset of the course.
 These were people that had experienced very high-profile events and were able to share 'real world' experiences - not 'text book theories'."

-Mr. VanSchalkwyk is Managing Director, MIT Office of Environmental Health and Safety.
-Bill is a certified safety professional and certified hazardous materials manager; he is also a Fire Lieutenant and Emergency Medical Technician in his town of residence.
+VanSchalkwyk is Managing Director, MIT Office of Environmental Health and Safety.
+He is a certified safety professional and certified hazardous materials manager; he is also a Fire Lieutenant and Emergency Medical Technician in his town of residence.

-Mr. DiBerardinis is Director, MIT Office of Environmental Health and Safety.
-Since 1986, Lou also has been a visiting lecturer at Harvard University School of Public Health, where he currently teaches in several graduate courses and continuing education programs.
+DiBerardinis is Director, MIT Office of Environmental Health and Safety.
+Since 1986, he also has been a visiting lecturer at Harvard University School of Public Health, where he currently teaches in several graduate courses and continuing education programs.

 This course takes place on the MIT campus in Cambridge, Massachusetts.
 We can also offer this course for groups of employees at your location.
 Please complete the Custom Programs request form for further details.